frochet/routesim/README.md

 Anonymous communication network designs exist in different flavors to defend different threat models with various adversarial strengths.
-Tor is an example of extremely *performant* design that *probabilistically* resists local adversaries to some extend, but does not offer any guarantee against a global passive adversary (GPA).
-At the other end of this spectrum, academic proposals such as Atom or XRD offer a provably secure solution against both a GPA and local attackers, such as insiders (i.e., a fraction of the network controlled by the adversary).
-However, those designs pay a serious performance penalty, limiting their appeal.
-In the middle of this situation, we also find designs such as Loopix or Nym, which are _not_ provably secure against a GPA but *should* be stronger than Tor.
-Yet like Tor, they also *probabilistically* resist local adversaries only to some extend, i.e., the probability to get compromised is actually far from negligible.
+Tor is an example of extremely *performant* design that *probabilistically* resists local adversaries to some extent, but does not offer a security guarantee against a global passive adversary (GPA).
+At the other end of this spectrum, academic proposals such as Atom or XRD offer provable security against both a GPA and local attackers, such as insiders (i.e., a fraction of the network controlled by the adversary).
+However, those designs pay a significant performance penalty, limiting their appeal.
+In between these two types of systems, we also find designs based on continuous-time mixing, such as Loopix or Nym, which are _not_ provably secure against a GPA but *may* be stronger than Tor.
+Yet like Tor, they also *probabilistically* resist local adversaries only to some extent, i.e., the probability to get compromised in reality is not negligible.

-This tool focuses on systems such Loopix or Nym and measures their ability to resist against the insider threat: an adversary running nodes in the network and actively trying to deanonymize their users.
-Eventually, it is possible to use this tool to test subtle design decisions and have a precise understanding of how they impact users' anonymity.
-As a user of a given anonymity network, it is also possible to use this tool to simulate our own behavior and evaluate its impact.
+routesim is a tool to analyze and evaluate continuous-time mixing designs (such as Loopix/Nym) and measures their ability to resist the insider threat, i.e. an adversary running nodes in the network and actively trying to deanonymize their users.
+With routesim, it is possible to test subtle design decisions and have a precise understanding of how they impact users' anonymity.
+As a user of a given anonymity network, it is also possible to use routesim to simulate their own behavior and evaluate its impact.
 This could be useful, for example, for a whistleblower to verify and adapt their behavior to minimize chances to get deanonymized while communicating critical information.

 # Routesim -- Technical goal

-This is a behavioural simulator for user activity in a Mixnet.
+This is a behavioural simulator for user activity in a continuous-time Mixnet.
 The objective of this tool is to evaluate the probability of a deanonymization through time, assuming some level of adversarial activity among the mixes.
-This probability of deanonymization is determined by the user behaviour (i.e., how many messages the user sends, and what sending distribution through time).
+This probability of deanonymization is determined by the user behaviour (i.e., how many messages the user sends, and their sending volume distribution through time).

 This program can take in input behavioural patterns; i.e., a probabilistic model of the user activity through a period.
 The simulator can then play this